 There is no way of knowing what COLAs will be in the future.
 The Social Security trustees estimate annual inflation adjustments of 2.6% in their calculations and projections.
 You may want to use this estimate in your own planning.

 |TOTAL LIFE-TIME BENEFIT RECEIVED FOR A RETIREE LIVING TO AGE 92|

 5. When should I apply?

-In a rare act of bipartisan cooperation, Congress and President Obama came together in 2015 to close some perceived loopholes in the Social Security rules.
+In a rare act of bipartisan cooperation, the Republican Congress and President Obama came together in 2015 to close some perceived loopholes in the Social Security rules.
 These rule changes took away some of the claiming strategies that couples had used for decades that allowed savvy married couples to claim more Social Security benefits than what Congress and the President apparently thought was fair.
 The unique claiming strategies couples used in the past to maximize Social Security benefits disappeared.